 \subsubsection{Circular Dichroism and UV Absorption Spectroscopy}

-Circular dichroism (CD) is a widely used technique in biochemistry for studying the secondary structure of biomolecules.
-By examining the ellipticity $\mathrm{\theta_\lambda}$, which is proportional to the differential absorption of circularly polarized light, one can characterize how the chiral structures of proteins, such as alpha helices and beta barrels, change under various conditions.
-At the same time, the UV absorbance spectra serve as a complementary tool providing important information about protein stability, unfolding, and aggregation.
+CD is a common technique in biochemistry for analyzing the secondary structures of biomolecules.
+By examining the ellipticity $\mathrm{\theta_\lambda}$, which is proportional to the differential absorption of circularly polarized light, researchers can identify how the chiral structures of proteins, such as alpha helices and beta barrels, change under different conditions.
+Additionally, UV absorbance spectra provide a complementary tool that offers important information about protein stability, unfolding, and aggregation.

-By combining CD/UV absorption spectroscopy with UVRR experiments, we aim to provide a comprehensive view of the structural changes in the Fib protein's secondary and tertiary structures while overcoming the intrinsic limitations of each of the three techniques.
+By combining CD/UV absorption spectroscopy with UVRR experiments, we aim to provide a comprehensive view of the structural changes in the Fib protein's secondary and tertiary structures while overcoming the intrinsic limitations of each technique.
 Therefore, we collect UV and CD spectra as a function of temperature for the Fib protein, both alone and in the presence of NPs (Fig. \ref{fgr:cduv} a-f).

-We observe that at approximately 52$^\circ$C in both the CD/UV absorbance spectra of free Fib and Fib with SiO$\mathrm{_2}$NPs, there is a noticeable modification of the experimental profiles.
-Specifically, they indicate i) a decrease in UV absorption (Fig. \ref{fgr:cduv} a and e), and ii) a change in Fib's secondary structure (Fig. \ref{fgr:cduv} b and f of the CD spectra).
-In particular, the flattening of the CD spectra indicates a loss of ellipticity, which is sensitive to the protein's secondary structure, and the decrease in intensity at 208 nm and 222 nm suggests a loss of $\alpha$-helical moieties.
-These changes correspond to an increase in the intensity of the water band in the Raman spectra for these two cases (Fig. \ref{fgr:spectra} a and c).
+We observe that at approximately 52$^\circ$C in both the CD/UV absorbance spectra of free Fib and Fib with SiO$_2$NPs, there is a noticeable change in the experimental profiles.
+Specifically, they show i) a decrease in UV absorption (Fig. \ref{fgr:cduv} a and e), and ii) a change in Fib's secondary structure (Fig. \ref{fgr:cduv} b and f of the CD spectra).
+In particular, the flattening of the CD spectra indicates a loss of ellipticity, which is sensitive to the protein's secondary structure, and the decrease in intensity at 208 nm and 222 nm suggests a loss of $\alpha$-helical regions.
+These changes correspond to an increase in the water band intensity in the Raman spectra for these two cases (Fig. \ref{fgr:spectra} a and c).

-On the other hand, the UV absorption of Fib with CNPs shows no $T$-dependence (Fig. \ref{fgr:cduv} c), while the CD spectra, which are noisy due to CNP's absorption, exhibit a $T$-dependence that is weaker than those observed for free Fib and Fib with SiO$\mathrm{_2}$NPs (Fig. \ref{fgr:cduv} d).
-These data are consistent with the corresponding results from UVRR spectra, displaying a very weak dependence of the spectra on temperature (Fig. \ref{fgr:spectra} b).
+Instead, the UV absorption of Fib with CNPs shows no $T$-dependence (Fig. \ref{fgr:cduv} c), while the CD spectra, which are noisy due to CNP's absorption, exhibit a $T$-dependence that is weaker than those observed for free Fib and Fib with SiO$_2$NPs (Fig. \ref{fgr:cduv} d).
+These data are consistent with the results from UVRR spectra, which show a very weak dependence of the spectra on temperature (Fig. \ref{fgr:spectra} b).